chattanoogahockey/scorekeeper/README.md

 A completely static hockey scorekeeper application designed to run on GitHub Pages for free hosting.
-This version removes all server-side dependencies and uses client-side JavaScript with static JSON data files.A modern, mobile-first hockey scorekeeper application built with React and Node.js, featuring real-time goal tracking, roster management, and Azure Cosmos DB integration.
+This version removes all server-side dependencies and uses client-side JavaScript with static JSON data files.A modern, mobile-first hockey scorekeeper application built with React, featuring goal tracking, roster management, and static JSON data storage.
 Designed by scorekeepers, for scorekeepers.

-## 🚀 Live DemoThis repository contains a full-stack web application for real‑time hockey scorekeeping, specifically optimized for mobile and tablet use during live games.
-The project features a React frontend with TailwindCSS for responsive styling and an Express backend API that integrates with Azure Cosmos DB for real-time data persistence.
+## 🚀 Live DemoThis repository contains a static web application for hockey scorekeeping, specifically optimized for mobile and tablet use during live games.
+The project features a React frontend with TailwindCSS for responsive styling and client-side data management with static JSON files.